EthanOrlander/genFigSpec/README.md

 6. Once you rebuild the CLI with this update, run the command.
 If you are using the default command, use `<cliname> genFigSpec > <cliname>.ts` in your command line.
 7. This creates a TypeScript file **\<cliname\>.ts** containing the skeletal Fig autocomplete spec for your CLI.
 It can now be copied to [fig/autocomplete](https://github.com/withfig/autocomplete) and completed.

-## Example

-As an example, I have performed the above steps in [this fork of pulumi](https://github.com/EthanOrlander/pulumi/tree/genFigSpec).
-You'll see that [**pkg/cmd/pulumi/pulumi.go**](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/pkg/cmd/pulumi/pulumi.go#L39) now imports this package and attaches the command on [line 218](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/pkg/cmd/pulumi/pulumi.go#L218) using `cmd.AddCommand(genFigSpec.NewCmdGenFigSpec(&genFigSpec.Opts{...}))`.
-You'll also see a file [**fig/pulumi.ts**](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/fig/pulumi.ts) that contains the generated skeleton Fig autocomplete spec for Pulumi.
-(I ran it through Fig's linter manually if you're wondering why it looks formatted).

-I've also added the command in [this fork of OpenShift](https://github.com/EthanOrlander/oc/tree/genFigSpec).

 ## Opts (customizing the command)

 A `genFigSpec.Opts` object can be passed as an argument to the NewCmdGenFigSpec() factory function to customize the command: